VIELITE/Davincii2023_writeups/OwnerpwnedWU.md

 }

-#implementation
+**implementation**
 using remix we deploy the contract at the address of the challange
 * call initwallet()
 * call migrateTo() with our wallet address as input
 * and finally call the withdraw function with a uint for amount .
-Thats it.we get the flag and some eth(DVC tokens) to follow xd.
+Thats it.we get the flag and some eth(DVC tokens) to follow .ez.